 Parducci, perhaps more affected by Rowland’s death than most, spoke animatedly of him in a 1975 interview: “Wirt Rowland, he reached out, rather than looking back, you know.
 A lot of architects, their work referred to something.
 Well, Wirt Rowland was departing.
 He had a background of classical work, and he was a revolutionary in his ideas and his effort.”

-His impact is even further realized in the final designs of Col. George’s church.
+His legacy is honored in Col. George’s church.
 Following Rowland’s death, George D. Mason affectionately completed Rowland’s vision for the building.
 Although Mason died two years later himself, in 1948, Mason’s firm executed the final designs and oversaw construction between 1951 and 1958.
-Kirk in the Hills, as it was named, serves as a final tribute to Rowland’s legacy.
-In many ways, it is the Gothic church Rowland had been sketching since he was 8 years old; it carries the Gothic elements that influenced his best work, embellished with Pewabic tile in the sanctuary and Parducci sculptures throughout.
-Parducci even included Rowland in a series of sculptures on the church’s exterior arch supports that represent the men responsible for it’s construction: Mason, George, the church’s first Reverend, and Rowland, diligently crouched over his tools.
+Kirk in the Hills, as it was named, features Parducci sculptures throughout - and Parducci included Rowland in a series of sculptures on the church’s exterior arch supports that represent the men responsible for it’s construction: Mason, George, the church’s first Reverend, and Rowland, diligently crouched over his tools.